psvkaushik/CSC-510-Project2-TeachersPetBot/README.md

 `!oh exit` Exit the office hour queue

-`!oh next` Go to next student in queue as an instructor (Instructor command)
+`!oh next` Go to the next student in the queue as an instructor (Instructor command)

 `!help` Gets the descriptions for all commands

 `!help <command>` Describes a command in detail

-`!ping` Find the latency of network
+`!ping` Find the latency of the network

-`!stats` Gets the statistics of system and softwares used
+`!stats` Gets the statistics of the system and software used

 `!regrade-request` This command lets a student add a regrade-request